Syllabus: Fall 2015

-The course will be run in two 4-week sessions, one in September and one in January, to precede the PUB605 Fall and PUB606 Spring project courses.
+The course will be run in two 5-week sessions, one in September and one in March to precede and follow PUB605 Fall and PUB606 Spring project courses respectively.

 The Publishing Tech Project’s goals are to provide a context in which MPub students can:

-- gain hands-on experience working with a range of digital technologies representing the state-of-the-art;
+- gain hands-on experience working with a range of digital technologies;

 - gain experience working on a decent-sized, structured IT project full of the kind of ambiguities and unknowns that typically characterize such projects;